husayt/josediazgonzalez.com/_posts/2012-09-07-why-cakephp.markdown

 ---
   title: Why CakePHP?
+  description: Why choose CakePHP over any other framework?
   category: CakePHP
   tags:
     - cakephp
+  comments:    true
+  sharing:     false
+  published:   true
   layout:      post
-  description: Why choose CakePHP over any other framework?
 ---

 Yesterday, Zend Framework 2.0 and Symfony 2.1 were released... almost at the same time.
 First, I want to congratulate both the Zend Framework team and the Symfony team for their huge milestones; I know that working on a new major version is no small task.